Near-flawless Lexi Thompson wins wire-to-wire at Kingsmill

+"I'm so over that.
+It is in the past.
+It's unfortunate what happened, but it's time to move on and this puts a lid on it," she said.

+At Rancho Mirage in early April, Thompson was given the four-shot penalty with six holes to play in the final round.
+She had a 15-inch putt on 17 in the third round when she stooped to mark the ball, and quickly replaced it about an inch away.
+The television viewer contacted the LPGA Tour the next day, and officials determined it was a clear violation.
+Thompson was assessed a two-shot penalty for where she replaced the ball, and because it happened the day before, she received a two-shot penalty for signing an incorrect scorecard.
+She went from a three-shot lead to one shot behind, and eventually lost to So Yeon Ryu in the playoff.

-The victory, Thompson's eighth, gave her at least one in five consecutive seasons.
-That matches top-ranked Lydia Ko for the longest streak on tour.
+The victory Sunday, Thompson's eighth, gave her at least one in five consecutive seasons.
+That matches top-ranked Lydia Ko for the longest streak on tour, and Thompson said after three solid ball-striking days, she had to work a little harder in the final round.

+"Today I was a little off off the tee and kind of steered it around the golf course, but I'm not complaining with a 65, that's for sure," she said.
+"I just felt very in control of my game and a lot more relaxed in between shots and my caddie was a big help with that."

+Thompson, who skydived to the first tee for the Pro-Am on Wednesday to highlight her charitable partnership with the SEAL Legacy Foundation, wore blue camouflage for the final round to "bring awareness to them and this foundation."

 In Gee Chun, playing with Thompson, shot a bogey-free 67, but was no match for the leader, finishing five shots back.
 Thompson also was bogey-free and finished the tournament with just two bogeys, both on the par-3 17th hole.